cmeiklejohn/riak_pg/README.md

-An attempt at modeling a fault-tolerant publish and subscribe system with [riak\_core](http://github.com/basho/riak_core) and [gproc](http://github.com/esl/gproc) as an alternative to using gproc's global distribution model facilitated by [gen\_leader](http://github.com/KirinDave/gen_leader_revival).
+An attempt at modeling a fault-tolerant publish and subscribe system with [riak\_core](http://github.com/basho/riak_core) and [gproc](http://github.com/esl/gproc) as an alternative to using its global distribution model facilitated by [gen\_leader](http://github.com/KirinDave/gen_leader_revival).